silvenachen/TrackGNN/README.md

 ### How to Use
 The two accelerators with different configurations can be found at `./TrackGNN/prj/dim_8_layer_1/` and `./TrackGNN/prj/dim_64_layer_4`, respectively.
 We have prepared the source codes and Makefile to deploy the accelerator on target U280 platform.
 To generate bitstream for the FPGA, follow these steps:

+In the `config.h` file, uncomment  `#EMU` to enable emulation mode for hardware implementation and make the project.

 ```bash
 make all
 ```